No Man’s Sky

 It’s raining outside.

-Every once in a while, a plane from the Chicago Air Show whooshes by.
-I can hear the pitter patter of raindrops tapping on the ivy covering my tiny backyard.
-Or is that sound coming from the giant banana leaves catching the toxic acid rain?
-The wide leaves bend out of heavy, hairy tree stumps and crowd the sky of this lush moon.
+Every once in a while, a plane from the Chicago Air Show whooshes past.
+I can hear the pitter-patter of raindrops tapping on the ivy covering my tiny backyard.
+Or is it the giant banana leaves catching the toxic acid rain?
+Wide leaves sprout from thick, hairy stumps and crowd the sky of this lush moon.
 I can't be sure where each sound is coming from anymore.
 It's like a lavish symphony.

-Now a whizzing engine sound appears and disappears high above, as I slowly sneak among overgrown mushrooms and iridium deposits, to get a better look at the massive lizardlike creature on that barren sand patch.
-What was that sound?
-A spaceship on a fast, low orbit?
-We are in a crater, gargantuan rock formations rise up around us, and this overgrown lizard is the only animal I can see in here, the first example of its species I encountered.
+An engine sound whooshes past high above as I sneak among overgrown mushrooms and iridium deposits.
+I’m trying to get a better look at the massive lizard-like creature on the barren sand lake.
+What was that whizzing sound?
+A spaceship in a fast, low orbit, perhaps?
+We’re in a massive crater surrounded by gargantuan rock formations.
+The overgrown lizard is the only animal I can see here — the first of its species I’ve encountered.

 The caustic thunderstorm is eating away at my suit.
-I should find a cave and take shelter.
-I have a vague recollection of a city, with tall skyscrapers, but fragments of this distant memory are fading.
-Half shadow of a word is trying to cling to its weakening existence, cheeg, chakagoo, something like that, but it's too late, it disappears completely.
+I should find a sandstone cave and take shelter.
+I have a vague recollection of a city, I think with tall skyscrapers, but fragments of this distant memory are fading.
+A half-shadow of a word tries to cling to existence, Cheeg, Chakagoo, something like that, but it’s too late, it disappears completely.

 I step on a thorny flower, which crumples loudly under my boot.
 The sound startles the lizard.
-It suddenly looks in my direction for a second; then immediately disappears into the thick underbrush.
+It suddenly looks in my direction for a second; then immediately vanishes into the thick underbrush.
 The acid is slowly finding its way through the layers of my suit.
-Warning, toxicity levels rising, its computer declares, in a soothing, almost maternal voice.
+Warning, toxicity levels rising, its computer declares in a soothing, almost maternal voice.
 I think I'm lost.